dotnet/AspNetCore.Docs/aspnet/mvc/overview/getting-started/getting-started-with-ef-using-mvc/implementing-basic-crud-functionality-with-the-entity-framework-in-asp-net-mvc-application.md

 ## Handle transactions

 By default the Entity Framework implicitly implements transactions.
 In scenarios where you make changes to multiple rows or tables and then call `SaveChanges`, the Entity Framework automatically makes sure that either all of your changes succeed or all fail.
 If some changes are done first and then an error happens, those changes are automatically rolled back.
-For scenarios where you need more control -- for example, if you want to include operations done outside of Entity Framework in a transaction -- see [Working with Transactions](/ef/ef6/saving/transactions).
+For scenarios where you need more control&mdash;for example, if you want to include operations done outside of Entity Framework in a transaction&mdash;see [Working with Transactions](/ef/ef6/saving/transactions).

 ## Summary